Carmona, Cavite: Agriculture

-There are 217 farmers in the Municipality engaged in planting and farming.
+There are 217 farmers in the city engaged in planting and farming.
 Crops and livestock farmers are distributed among 14 barangays of Carmona.

-However, with the implementation of the CALABARZON growth area, the municipality of Carmona has slowly become an industrial enclave in the province.
+However, with the implementation of the CALABARZON growth area, the City of Carmona has slowly become an industrial enclave in the province.
 The advent of industrialization has threatened the agricultural base of Carmona.
 As of April 1999, land used for rice production has gone down; sugarcane plantation has decreased considerably and those land uses for other crops and vegetables totaled 84.5 ha during the same year.

 At present, the programs and services of the Department of Agriculture (DA) are focused on five priority programs: a sustained self-sufficiency program for rice and corn, strengthening of production market linkage, an acceleration of livelihood program, aggressive assistance to organizational development of farmers, and assistance to agriculture-related priority programs of other government agencies.